Joseph Manton

 Joseph Manton (6 April 1766 – 29 June 1835) was a British gunsmith.
 He innovated sport shooting, improved weapon quality and paved the way for the modern artillery shell.
 Manton was a sport shooter and a friend of Colonel Peter Hawker.

 Gunsmith

 From 1780 to 1781, Manton was first apprenticed to a gunmaker in Grantham, Newton.
 He worked under his elder brother John from 1781 onward.
 He produced around 100 weapons annually, including both cased duelling pistols and shotguns.

 Tube lock

 In the early-19th century, Manton invented the tube (or pill) lock, an improvement over Alexander Forsyth's scent-bottle lock.
 It used single-use pellets or pills in place of storing a reserve of fulminate in a container.
 The hammer of the gun was sharpened; when it fell, it crushed the tube/pellet, causing the fulminates to detonate.

-Although more reliable than Forsyth's design and adopted by many sportsmen during the Regency period (and a variant for the Austrian army), it was quickly overshadowed by the percussion cap, which was adopted by the armies of Britain, France, Russia, and America to replace the flintlock.
+Although more reliable than Forsyth's design and adopted by many sportsmen during the Regency period (and a variant for the Austrian army, in Console and Augustin percussion muskets), it was quickly overshadowed by the percussion cap, which was adopted by the armies of Britain, France, Russia, and America to replace the flintlock.